 Travel tool · Curated, expert-reviewed

-Havana Safety Score by Neighborhood
+Is Cuba Safe?
+Havana Safety Map by Neighborhood (2026)

 A first-pass safety reference for visitors.
 Each neighborhood gets a 1–5 score, a recommended business use, and the specific risks to avoid.